benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - These three features are available in Node 10+ right now!
+  * Can use in Production once Node 10 is LTS in October

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->